dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 cake Setup.MaintenanceMode deactivate
 ```

+Tip: Your deploy script (e.g. sh script) can contain those commands.
+One at the beginning, the other at the end.

 ## MaintenanceMiddleware (CakePHP 3.3+)
 This should then be the preferred way of triggering the maintenance mode display, as it can way cleaner
 short-circuit the dispatching.